 Due to isomorphous substitutions, peak positions may vary for the same mineral between the standard mineral and the mineral in the sample.
 Peak positions for individual minerals can be shifted right or left by entering a plus or a minus whole number into the cells with the red zeros (in column C of the Full Pattern sheet), which are adjacent to the minerals to be adjusted.
+A smaller number for the degree of fit in cell E1 of the Full Pattern sheet can be used as an indication of how far to shift the patterns.
 Once the peak positions have been adjusted, the program can be run again.
-This shift also can be accomplished automatically by entering a 1, 2 or 3 in cell B14.
+This shift also can be accomplished automatically by entering a 1, 2 or 3 in cell B14, and by indicating which minerals are to be shifted in column I of the Input sheet.
 Before running a new sample, be sure to check that all of the shift cells in the Full Pattern sheet (in column C) have been returned to zero [enter minus 1 (-1) in cell B14 in the Input sheet and start the program to return them to zero automatically].
-Generally, the degree of fit should be less than 0.100 at the end of the calculation (cell E1 in the Full pattern sheet and cell C2 in the Result sheet).

-X-ray patterns of artificial mixtures that were used in an international quantitative analysis competition, The Reynolds Cup, are included with the program (see the Auto XRD sheet in the program and Appendix 10 in this manual).
-The first Reynolds Cup samples (RC-AR1, RC-AR2, RC-AR3) require peak shifts, +12 for siderite because the sample contains a phosphosiderite rather than the carbonate siderite used as a standard.
-This shift can be done automatically by setting Input sheet cell B14 to 1 or 3, and cell I24 to 1, but the calculation is slowed significantly.
+X-ray patterns of artificial mixtures that were used in an international quantitative analysis competition, the Reynolds Cup, are included with the program (see the Auto XRD sheet in the program and Appendix 10 in this manual).
+The 2002 Reynolds Cup samples (RC-AR1, RC-AR2, RC-AR3) require peak shifts, +12 for siderite because the sample contains a phosphosiderite rather than the carbonate siderite used as a standard.
+This shift can be done automatically by setting Input sheet cell B14 to 1 or 3, and cell I24 to 1.